alhill2920/Tennis-Prediction/README.md

 For example, for a matchup prediction between Rafael Nadal and Roger Federer, I would type winner("Rafael Nadal", "Roger Federer").
 As before with the list() function, select the code and click the run button.
 RStudio will return which player would be predicted to win, or it will say it's a tie.
+This model is a simple multiple linear regression model, so the results are not perfect.